leticiagcapovilla/mywikitest/home/Machine/high_level_app_virt_acc.md

 ### Virtual accelerator

 A virtual accelerator (VA) with an EPICS interface is being developed for testing high level applications and will be integrated with the Sirius control system.
-Code is in the [va repository](https://github.com/lnls-fac/va). (see [FAC:Virtual accelerator][link])
+Code is in the [va repository](https://github.com/lnls-fac/va). (see [FAC:Virtual accelerator](/home/Groups/FAC/virtual_acc))

 ### [Optics Correction][link]
-{{#lst:Machine Application:Optics Correction|introduction}}
+Introduction to the soft IOC of optics correction.

 ### [Current Information][link]